pippinbarr/v-r-5/process/to-do.md

 ## Lighting tech

 - **This worked out surprisingly well.** ~~Try out a baked area light (as the only baked light in the game), make sure to check build size even if it works~~

-- Try out the entire world being static with mixed lighting and baked global (check build size and appealingness)
+- **I don't think this is actually useful because the sun moves, so baking stuff will just... well there's nothing to bake, right?** ~~Try out the entire world being static with mixed lighting and baked global (check build size and appealingness)~~
-- Fix up my lightswitch to switch materials as well
+- ~~Fix up my lightswitch to switch materials as well~~

+- Why is the floor well lit when there are no lights on and the walls are dark?

+## Other scripty tech

+- **I have a LightBehaviour parent that can be extended to start behaviours when a light is turned on and... it works.
+So fuck all of you doubters who are me.** ~~Think through the basic concept of crossing a threshold and starting the "machine" that is the exhibit -- e.g. playing a sound, turning on a light, starting another movement script, etc...~~

 ## Island